National Day of Remembrance for Murder Victims

 It may not be easy, but together we must create a safer world for us all.
 Only we can make it happen for ourselves and our children.

 If you or someone you know is in need of our free services for victims, survivors, surviving loved ones and families in need, call our main office/crisis center at 340.773.9272.

 For 12 years we have commemorated NDRMV here on St. Croix, with events and activities in support of surviving loved ones, including opportunities to express their feelings and bring attention to the violence that plagues our local and global communities.
-The Wall of Remembrance, a visual presentation of the names of murder victims on St. Croix since 1974, is updated and featured at our events and on our Facebook and YouTube channels.
+The Wall of Remembrance, a visual presentation of the names of murder victims on St. Croix since 1974, is updated every year and will be featured on our Facebook and YouTube channels.

 Visit our NDRMV.VI Facebook page, for more information on Day of Remembrance events on St. Croix, and to post memorials to your loved ones.